ruffythepirate/my-nvim-config/README.md

 3. Install ensime for your build tool.
 For SBT see here: http://ensime.org/build_tools/sbt/
 4. Remember to add .ensime and .ensime_cache to .gitignore in your project.
 5. In sbt for your project run `ensimeConfig`
+6. Run `:UpdateRemovePlugin` from nvim and restart.
-6. When you start your project the first time, run `:EnInstall`, which should spawn a background service.
+7. When you start your project the first time, run `:EnInstall`, which should spawn a background service.

 ### Troubleshooting